-Part II shall consist of the preparation of a thesis to the value of 1.0 EFTS embodying the results of an investigation in a subject area approved by the Board of Studies: Antarctic Studies.
+Part II shall consist of the preparation of a thesis to the value of 1.0 EFTS embodying the results of an investigation in a subject area approved by the Programme Director.
 The requirements of the General Course and Examination Regulations, Part L, shall be met.